Maybe Accepting Guests

 Then, while we did CS as a couple, it was another experience.
 People are not the same when you are travelling alone or as a couple...

 But it was always a great experience and we are glad we did it and really thankful to the people that hosted us along our way.
+Some of them have become real friends, and we are looking forward to see them again.

 What do we like ?

-Travelling, having dinners with family and friends, walking aroung in the night markets in Taipei (Eric), Literature (french, belgian, japanese... --> Eva), watching movies (slow, contemplative --> Eva / action --> Eric), watching the Ocean (Eva), to cook and taste new dishes (both of us!!!), dancing (Eva), yoga (Eva), spinning and snowboarding (Eric), scuba diving (both)...!
+Travelling, having dinners with family and friends, walking around in the night markets in Taipei (Eric), Literature (french, belgian, japanese... --> Eva), watching movies (slow, contemplative --> Eva / action --> Eric), watching the Ocean (Eva), to cook and taste new dishes (both of us!!!), dancing (Eva), yoga (Eva), spinning and snowboarding (Eric), scuba diving (both)...!

 Music, Movies, and Books